Why Every Arcade Needs a Technician

 If you’ve just hired a technician or they need some refresher work, Betson offers Betson Technical University.
 Our skilled, experienced in-house technicians conduct the training, sharing their knowledge, experience, and best practices.
 Topics discussed include game system overview, digital multi-meter, basic soldering/splicing techniques, game maintenance, card reader 101, troubleshooting, electric circuit theory, advanced troubleshooting, wiring schematics, computer repair, and basic LCD repair.
 Register for the next BTU class.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!

-Rob Zigmont is Director of Operations for Betson Enterprises where he oversees the service team and company initiatives like Betson Technical University.
+Rob Zigmont is Vice President of Operations for Betson Enterprises, overseeing the service team and company initiatives like Betson Technical University.